mapping-elections/site/_maps/meae.congressional.congress09.ga.county.md

 Georgia elected four Democratic-Republicans to the Ninth Congress.

-Mapping this election is incomplete because of the lack of local returns in many areas.
+The map for this election is incomplete due to the lack of returns in some areas.

 Georgia used a statewide at-large method for electing members to Congress.